udzura/slides/rubykaigi2025/script.md

 to resolve full paths based on these preopens:

 So, I implemented the necessary functions related to Preopens.
-After all, standard Ruby started without any loading warnings.
+After all, standard Ruby started without any loading warnings, right?
-No warnings appeared, and `defined?` correctly resolved to a loaded constant.

 So, all's well that ends well.
 However...
 In my environment, initializing all of RubyGems takes 68 seconds.